Melania Trump Thought Migrant Children In Detention Camps Were Treated ‘Nicely,’ Former Adviser Claims

 After initially denying that the jacket had any kind of larger message, Trump later said that it was meant as a message to the media.

-“It was kind of a message,” she said, via People magazine.
+“It was kind of a message,” she told ABC News, as quoted by People.
 “I would prefer that they would focus on what I do and my initiatives, than what I wear.”

 The quote also appeared to hint at the criticism aimed at the first lady’s “Be Best” campaign, which focuses on promoting wellness and healthy internet habits for kids.
-Critics say that Trump has failed to rein in the online bullying of her own husband, and saw the campaign as misplaced.
+Critics said that Trump failed to rein in her husband’s perceived online bullying, and saw the campaign as misplaced.